UPD Command Staff

 Mayor Robert Dahle (Holladay City)

-Rob was raised in Murray, attended Murray High School and the University of Utah (83’).
-Upon graduation he entered active duty with the U.S. Army, proudly served six years and was honorably discharged in 1989.
+Rob graduated from Murray High School and the University of Utah class of 83’.
+Upon graduation he entered active duty as a U.S. Army Officer and proudly served six years in this capacity.
+He was honorably discharged in 1989 and returned to Salt Lake to join the family clothing business.

 Mayor Ben McAdams (Salt Lake County)

-Ben McAdams was sworn into office as Salt Lake County Mayor on Jan.
-7, 2013.
-Mayor McAdams pledged to work collaboratively, across party lines, to find efficiencies in County government and to be open and accountable to citizens.
+Ben McAdams was sworn into office for his second term as Salt Lake County Mayor on Jan.
+9, 2017.
+Mayor McAdams pledged to work collaboratively, across party lines, to expand opportunities for residents of Salt Lake County and to operate government in a fiscally responsible manner.

-Ben and his wife, Julie (a fellow Columbia Law School graduate) enjoy hiking with their four children and cheering at Saturday morning soccer games.
+Ben and his wife, Julie (a fellow Columbia Law School graduate) enjoy hiking and skiing with their four children and cheering on the kids’ sports teams.

 Councilman Jim Bradley (Salt Lake County)

-Jim was elected to the Salt Lake County Council as an At-Large member in 2000 and was re-elected to a six-year term in 2006.
-Jim also served as Chair of the Salt Lake County Commission from 1991-1994.
+Jim was first elected to the Salt Lake County Council as an At-Large member in 2000 and has continuously served in that position.
+He also served as Chair of the former Salt Lake County Commission from 1991-1994.

 Councilman Cody Cutler (White City Metro Township)